CreamyCookie/explorations/keyboard/number-row-optimization/README.md

 Explanations for why these layouts were entered:

 * `54321 06789` - You only need to reverse the left half and move `0` to before `6`, which is easy to remember.
-Numbers stay on their current side, which is useful for games and programs where you have your other hand on a mouse or trackball.
+Numbers stay on their current side, which is useful for many games and programs where you have your other hand on a mouse or trackball.

 * `43215 90678` - Numbers stay on their side.
 Put the highest digit on the outer index key (which currently has `5` and `6`).
 The remaining digits are simply placed in ascending order outwards from these keys.
 To me, that seems pretty memorable.